MailTape/MailTape-v1/_posts/2020-08-30-Beau-Wanzer.md

 # MailTape's selection

 ## Beau Wanzer – Snake and Shake
-Sanjay: **"**Širom’s music is a surrealist romp, mixing minimalism and Balkan folk in a way that appears to warp, warble and waver.
-Evoking images of twilight dances around a fire, this track teases with harmonies carefully emerging from the droning dirge created by an impressive range of instruments from each member of the trio.**"**
+Sanjay: **"**Driven by arcane machines, this is a slinky and deeply groovy cut with a brilliant snake-hipped chugger of a bassline. **"**

 ## Klein – Claim It
 Sanjay: **"**Recurring riffs maintain the steady pulse throughout this album, while wandering freely around the swales between genres.
 This track brings the buzuk into the foreground of a solitary landscape, as [Radwan Ghazi Moumneh](https://www.jerusaleminmyheart.com/) applies effects to alter its timbral characteristics.**"**